UsamaQadeer05/Axiom-Full-Stack-Developer/Project1-Signup-Form/Readme.md

-Project 1: HTML Form Validator
+Project 1: HTML Form Validator Using HTML, CSS & JS

 Project Requirements:
 - Create a HTML form with the following field